agjtimmers/agjtimmers.github.io/02_experience.markdown

 </div>
 <div>
     <p>
 As part of my job for Peter Lugtig, I have compiled a dataset containing citizen science projects in the Netherlands.
 This dataset was <a href="https://agjtimmers.github.io/projects/">published</a> in 2021.
 Check out <a href="https://www.uu.nl/en/news/citizen-science-how-awesome-is-that">this</a> article written about it!
-I also participate in research <a href="https://agjtimmers.github.io/projects/">projects</a>.
+I also participate in some of his research <a href="https://agjtimmers.github.io/projects/">projects</a>.
     </p>
 </div>